Milyaket/discord.py-Discord-Bot/README.md

 <p align="center">
     I hope you like this project. <br>
-    If you have any other requests that might be added to this project, feel free to <a href="https://discord.com/users/1067204055929192548">contact me on Discord</a>. <br><br>
+    If you have any other requests that might be added to this project, feel free to <a href="https://discord.com/users/1067204055929192548">contact me on Discord</a>. <br>
 </p>